See also: Why is Gluten ‘bad’?

 I’m hoping being gluten-free might also help the stomach troubles I’ve been having the past few months, my stubborn high cortisol, acne, fatigue, brain fog and of course bringing my thyroid antibodies down to preserve my thyroid gland for as long as possible.

 I find that gluten-free for me is actually quite simple, in terms of the foods I can and can’t eat.
 The last time I did it, I realised I could cope just fine without bread, pastries, pasta, pizza etc. and whereas I thought I loved those things, not having them was actually quite easy.
 Even when I went back to eating gluten, I never craved or wanted those foods.

-So the second time around isn’t as daunting.
-For me, its the gluten in things like soy sauce, salad dressings, condiments and gravy, that are harder to avoid.
+For me, it’s the gluten in things like soy sauce, salad dressings, condiments and gravy, that are harder to avoid.
 The things you commonly don’t think about as having gluten in.
 But, if anything, it makes you much more health aware and conscious of what you’re putting in to your body.
-You’re less likely to use processed foods and actually read allll the stuff that goes in to the ingredients of what you buy.
+You’re less likely to use processed foods and actually read allll the stuff that goes into the ingredients of what you buy.
 You make more from scratch and appreciate food more.

 I’ll give you an update in a few months time to let you know if it helps my symptoms of stomach issues, brain fog, fatigue, high cortisol, acne etc.